feather-rs/tonks/README.md

 # tonks

-A work-in-progress implementation of a scheduler for the Specs ECS.
-The scheduler is described at a basic level [here](https://github.com/caelunshun/feather/issues/106#issuecomment-529080119).

-`tonks` is being designed to support dynamic system data, specifically oriented toward plugin systems for games.
+A work-in-progress alternative system dispatcher for Specs, with built-in support for reactive systems and events.